socialfoundations/folktables/README.md

 Folktables contains a suite of prediction tasks derived from US Census data that can be easily downloaded and used for a variety of benchmarking tasks.
-For information about the features, response, or group membership coding for any of the datasets, please refer to the [ACS Pums documentation](https://www.census.gov/programs-surveys/acs/microdata/documentation.html).
+For information about the features, response, or group membership coding for any of the datasets, please refer to the [ACS PUMS documentation](https://www.census.gov/programs-surveys/acs/microdata/documentation.html).